Stuycs-K/final-project-4-cheng-jack-zhang-wen/WORKLOG.md

 No sinking after the jump from gravity interference (a continued force for even just a frame)

+### 05/25/24

+Redesigned the center Character such that left-right drift is barely noticable (since it WILL alter gameplay)

 ## Wen Zhang

 ### 5/23/2024